-Total Quality Management (TQM) is a Japanese born comprehensive and structured organization-wide management culture which depicts that every employee from bottom to top must maintain a high standard of tasks in every aspect of operation of the organization for long term success.
+Total Quality Management (TQM) is a Japanese-born comprehensive and structured organization-wide management culture that depicts that every employee from the bottom to the top must maintain a high standard of tasks in every aspect of the operation of the organization for long-term success.

 In a TQM endeavor, all members of an organization participate in continuous improvement of the quality of processes, products, services, and the culture in which they work.
-Quality assurance of products or services to the customer depends on the strength of the TQM which organization has adopted.
-Quality Control Circle (QCC) is formed by the bottom level workers with close supervision and monitoring of the mid or top level management.
+Quality assurance of products or services to the customer depends on the strength of the TQM that which organization has adopted.
+Quality Control Circle (QCC) is formed by the bottom-level workers with close supervision and monitoring of the mid or top-level management.

-QCC is a systematic, scientific and structured team who regardless the routine work, will work for improvement of the activities of the processes so that tasks become easier and safer.
+QCC is a systematic, scientific and structured team that regardless of the routine work, will work for the improvement of the activities of the processes so that tasks become easier and safer.

-KAIZEN has originated from Japan which means “Continuous Improvement” intends to make a better change in every step or function of the organization so that tasks become easier, safer and visualized.
-Starting from the minor improvement heading to the major by the effort of bottom level employees with the help of top level.
-Regardless of the daily routine work everyone will work for improvement in a routine basis.
+KAIZEN originated from Japan which means “Continuous Improvement” and intends to make a better change in every step or function of the organization so that tasks become easier, safer, and visualized.
+Starting from the minor improvement heading to the major through the effort of bottom-level employees with the help of a top level.
+Regardless of the daily routine work, everyone will work for improvement on a routine basis.

-5-S consists of 5 Japanese word which actually a 5 steps activity for better housekeeping with strong visualization so that workplace becomes organized, neat & clean and systematic consisting only necessary things within the hand distance.
-5-S is a culture or habit more than the technique for continuous improvement.
+5-S consists of 5 Japanese words which actually a 5 steps activity for better housekeeping with strong visualization so that work becomes organized, neat & clean, and systematic consisting of only necessary things within the hand distance.
+5-S is a culture or habit more than a technique for continuous improvement.